deltachat/chatmail/www/src/privacy.md

 {% if config.mail_domain == "nine.testrun.org" %}
 Welcome to `{{config.mail_domain}}`, the default chatmail onboarding server for Delta Chat users.
-It is operated on the side by a small sysops team employed by [merlinux](https://merlinux.eu), an open-source R&D company also acting as the fiscal sponsor of Delta Chat app developments.
+It is operated on the side by a small sysops team on a voluntary basis.
 See [other chatmail servers](https://delta.chat/en/chatmail) for alternative server operators.
 {% endif %}